Rachel Richeson: Professional career

 She won the bronze medal at the 2023 USA Indoor Track and Field Championships in Albuquerque, New Mexico with a personal best 24.58 metres for the weight throw.

 She won the 2025 USA Indoor Track and Field Championships in the Weight Throw in New York in February 2025, with a throw of 25.26 metres.

 In April 2025, she won the hammer throw at the Oklahoma Throws Series, a World Athletics Continental Tour Bronze meeting in Ramona, Oklahoma, with a personal best throw of 78.80 metres, a distance which moved her to fifth place on the world all-time list.
 She finished third overall in the hammer throw at the 2025 USA Outdoor Track and Field Championships.
 She placed fourth in at the 2025 Kamila Skolimowska Memorial, in Poland, on August 16.
 In September 2025, she competed in the hammer throw at the 2025 World Championships in Tokyo, Japan.

+On 28 March 2026, she won the hammer throw at the USATF Winter Long Throws National Championship in Arizona with a throw of 76.86 metres.
+On 6 June she threw a personal best 79.33m to place second to Camryn Rogers at the USATF Lone Star Grand Prix in College Station, Texas.
+In July, she placed second in the hammer throw at the 2026 USA Championships.